 Common libraries

-Writing these libraries is not a straightforward task.
+Writing the common libraries is not a straightforward task.
 There are problems of execution here that can be extremely difficult to solve.
-For instance, when writing the allure-go integration, Anton Sinyaev spent several months solving the issue of parallel test execution.
-That issue was left unsolved for eight years in testify, the framework from which allure-go was forked.
+For instance, when working on the allure-go integration, Anton Sinyaev spent several months solving the issue of parallel test execution.
+By that time, that issue had existed for eight years in testify, the framework from which allure-go was forked.
+Such problems can be unique for a particular framework, which makes writing common libraries difficult.

 The JSON with the results